 You need to get vital information to someone.
 But if they’re seen with you, their cover will be blown.
 So how do you get from A to B?
 You use C: a cut-out.
 A third party both of you trust, but whose presence won’t alert the enemy.

-One way to catch fish is to dangle bait in the water.
-And one way to collect intelligence is to dangle an officer in front of the enemy.
+One way to catch fish involves dangling bait in the water.
+And one way to collect intelligence involves dangling an officer in front of the enemy.
 If the enemy bites, you’ve got a double agent on the inside, someone to gather secrets or spread disinformation.
 You may also use a dangle to identify enemy officers with the intent of removing them from your country.